tarmiziAdam2005/HNHOTV_OGS/README.txt

 1. Introduction

--This is a simple document on how to run denoising(codes can also be used for deblurring) experiments on images corrupted with additive Gaussian noise.
+-This is a simple document on how to run denoising [1] (and deblurring [2]) experiments on images corrupted with additive Gaussian noise.

 2. Instructions